Biko (Filipino Sweet Sticky Rice)

 - 1 cup coconut cream

-Pour coconut milk and a couple of cup of water into a pot and let it come to a simmer over medium heat.
+Pour coconut milk and a few cup of water into a pot and let it come to a simmer over medium heat.
 When simmering, add in the rice and stir continually to stop burning.
 Lower the heat if necessary.
 Preheat oven to 350°F.

 Bake for about 1 hour or up to 1 1/2 hours, until topping is dark brown and has thickened.
 Cool barely before serving.